 Symbolic cleansing takes many forms.
 For example, you can burn slips of paper with memories of events you want to move past.
-Sharing your life story with others is also a way of cleansing the psyche.
-The vulnerability of sharing creates bonds between people.
-Sharing lightens the burden of the past.

 The symbolic death is a way of killing previous beliefs.
 Because without their “symbolic spiritual death,” we cannot transform and move to the next level.
 So, the rites of initiation are how people tell others they are worthy.